 Schreck: I kind of pushed back against it, and Judd was pushing back against me.
 I eventually said, "Okay, look, if this is something you really, really want to do — and you can get Dan DiDio's blessing — I'll come along for the ride and I will do my due diligence, but I'm not happy."

 Winick: Bob didn't like it when I originally pitched it to him.
 Which is an amazing thing.
 Bob is an amazing editor on many levels.
 He didn't really like the story, but he knew it was good.
 I don't know who does that?
 Is anyone that mature?
 But Bob was.
 He comes in with a follow-up pep talk like, "No, I just want you to know that I don't think this is my cup of tea but I think it's going to be great, and we're gonna make it great."

 Schreck: Eventually, it all did come together.
 Judd's a great writer, and he really did make it a fun run.
 As time went on, I thought it came together nicely.

 Winick: Bob's challenge to me was "I want you to prove it to me.
 Just keep doing it."
-We're like five, six issues in and he goes "Okay, I get it."
-I go: "How did you not get it before?"
+We're like five, six issues in and he goes, "Okay, I get it."
+I go, "How did you not get it before?"
 To which he replies, "I know you think you're showing me in your outlines.
 But I didn't see the story yet.
 I didn't see the pathos.
 I didn't see the opera.
 Now I do."
-I say, "Great, alright, that was terrifying."
+I say, "Great, all right, that was terrifying."